scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Endpoint A now adds this end-to-end forwarding path to the header of the packet that it wants to send to Endpoint B, and starts transferring the packet.

-## Steps at Intermediate Routers
+## Intermediate Routers: Forwarding and Header Snapshots

-This section contains simplified snapshots of the packet header at each hop.
+This section shows simplified snapshots of the packet header at each hop of the example topology.
 These snapshots are depicted in tables and they show the most relevant information of the header, including the SCION path and underlay IP encapsulation for local communication.

 The current Info Field (with metadata on the current path segment) in the SCION header is depicted as _italic_ in the tables.
 The current Hop Field, representing the current AS, is shown **bold**.
 The snapshot tables also include references to IP/UDP addresses.
 In this context, words "ingress" and "egress" refer to the direction of travel the SCION packet.